FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_C_OSC_Table.md

 # Appendix C - OSC Table

-This table lists all the OSC message supported in SPAT Revolution.
+This table lists all the OSC message supported in  _SPAT Revolution_.

 The table is divided into different messages' categories :
 * Project-related messages